 Trent Newcomer, DVM, CCRP

 Dr. Newcomer grew up in the Kansas City area and earned a Bachelor’s Degree in Business Management from the University of Colorado, Boulder.
 He then spent a season working as a high school football coach and two years as a Commercial Real Estate Appraiser, before leaving the country for nearly two years to backpack throughout Australia, Asia, Africa, Central America, and South America.
 He eventually found his way back to Colorado, earned his Doctorate of Veterinary Medicine from Colorado State University in 2005, and has been in Fort Collins ever since.
-He has owned Front Range Veterinary Clinic since 2009 (and Animals in Motion since its inception in 2011) and thoroughly enjoys the process of constantly striving to provide the best possible care to his patients and clients alike.

 His particular professional interests include internal medicine, dentistry, soft tissue surgery, and geriatric wellness.
 As a Certified Canine Rehabilitation Practitioner, he is also passionate about helping pets that suffer from a variety of mobility issues.
 Utilizing the many novel treatments (including underwater treadmill, therapeutic laser, therapeutic ultrasound, neuromuscular electrical stimulation, therapeutic massage and exercises) available at Animals in Motion, he gets great satisfaction in helping to enhance the overall quality of his patients’ lives through increased comfort and improved ability to continue participating in the activities they love.